Adjiedjiewhy/employee-management/README.md

 @schematics/angular          17.1.0 (cli-only)

 [Installation Process]
->Download or clone repository from Github
+-Download or clone repository from Github
->Make sure the environment matches with the one detailed above
->Within the project, run "npm install"
+-Make sure the environment matches with the one detailed above -Within the project, run "npm install"
->Wait for the download to finish
+-Wait for the download to finish
->run the command "ng serve" to run the server
+-run the command "ng serve" to run the server